veraachuang/Bundled-App/README.md

 # Bundled App

-A one-stop donation platform connecting youth donors and NGOs
+A one-stop donation platform connecting youth donors and grass-root NGOs, allowing donors to skip the hassle of commute and inconclusive searches

 ## Requirements

-- Make sure yout Flutter environment is setup
+- Make sure your Flutter environment is setup
 - Any operation System (MacOS, Linux, Windows)

 ## Screenshots